Dubiz

 Step 1 – Choose your business activity:

-The Emirates offers three jurisdictions: mainland, free zone and offshore.
-Each economic zone has its own set of laws and regulations regarding business setup and permitted activities.
-The type of jurisdiction that you choose will depend on your business needs, activities chosen, license needed, etc.
+Dubai offers three jurisdictions for business setup: mainland, free zone, and offshore.
+Each economic zone has its own set of laws and regulations regarding business licensing and permitted activities.
+The type of jurisdiction that you choose will depend on your business requirements, activities chosen, and trade license sought.

-Step 3 – Decide on your company structure:
+Step 3 – Decide the business’s legal structure:

 • Sole proprietorship